 “I love the fact that I can roll the JP out of the shop

 and have it set on the tracks and ready to mill in just 10 minutes”

 A few days later, Ted emailed Petersons with a proud update, “JP cutting like a dream.
 Just came in from sawing a log.
 Cut some 2x4s, 4x4s, and 4x6s.
 Took the bottom 4″ slab of the log, flipped it, and squared the bottom for a wide slab.
 Am going to use it for an outdoor sitting bench.
 I have sawed 4 or 5 logs and have quite a stack of lumber drying.
 I have not built anything yet, but I am in the planning stages for the cabin I’m going to build here at our farm.”

-Over the last month, Ted has become a skilled operator, “All in all, I have the JP dialed in and she is performing well for me.
+Over time, Ted has become a very skilled operator, “All in all, I have the JP dialed in and she is performing well for me.
 I feel pretty darn good about how quickly I am learning to operate my JP.
-I can handle it easily and efficiently by myself…..and since I am retired and in no hurry, it works just fine for me.
+I can handle it easily and efficiently by myself… and since I am retired and in no hurry, it works just fine for me.
 I am tickled about how the JP is performing, and I am growing more confident with each session.
 I have not used any of the lumber I have milled yet, but stay tuned!”